Inventory Management

 Substitutes

-Click on Add Substitute to add a separate part number to be used as a substitute whenever this part is not available or out of stock.
+Select Add Substitute to add an alternate part number that can be used when the primary part is unavailable or out of stock.

 Back To Top